arrai-innovations/reactive-helpers/docs/use/listSubscription.md

 #### Throws

 - If both listInstance and props are passed, or if neither are passed.
-Also thrown if keepOldPages or clearListOnListIntentTriggered are both passed.
+Also thrown if clearListOnListIntentTriggered is not passed or if neither listInstance nor keepOldPages are passed.

 ***